dietvin/fishnet/README.md

 For the sake of simplicity, the table shows only a subset of the optional arguments.
 An explanation for all arguments can be found in the [usage documentation](./docs/usage.md).

-## Algorithm and backend details
+## Algorithm details

+The sequence-to-signal alignment is calculated in a two step process.
+An initial alignment is set up from the move table generated during base-calling.
+Afterwards, the alignment can be refined in an iterative approach where the signal boundaries are shifted to minimize the distance between the observed and expected signal intensities.

+A detailed description of all steps in is provided in the [algorithm documentation](./docs/algorithm_details.md).

+## Code structure

-A detailled description of the algorithm that is used and how the algorithm is implemented is provided in the [implementation documentation](./docs/implementation_details.md).
+A detailed overview of the code structure is provided in the [implementation documentation](./docs/implementation_details.md).
+More detailed explanations are given directly in the scripts.

 ## License